naundhini27/College-Management-System/README.md

 **UNIVERSITY MANAGEMENT SYSTEM**

-UMS web application using Python and HTML.
+UMS web application using Python and HTML built on Django framework.

+**Telemedical Information System**

+TMIS web application using Python and HTML built on flask application.